 Two big ski mountains on one ticket, Glen Ellen or Mt Ellen at 4,083′ and Lincoln Peak at 3,975′, is another reason.
-Sugarbush’s skiing is vast, the only Eastern resort to offer first tracks cat skiing in their 2,000-acre backcountry Slide Brook area, often with the resort owner Win Smith or extreme film skier John Egan who both ski daily at The Bush.
+Sugarbush’s skiing is vast, the only Eastern resort to offer first tracks cat skiing in their 2,000-acre backcountry Slide Brook area, often with extreme film skier John Egan who skis daily at The Bush, or Win Smith – owner of Sugarbush until the January 2020 sale of Sugarbush to Alterra Mountain Company – the Aspen ski resort parent family that currently own 14 very special destinations in North America with an additional 27 around the world on the Ikon Pass.

 During your Sugarbush ski vacation, you may want to ski the classic Mad River Glen nearby on the “Ski The Valley Plus” ticket, no snowboarders are allowed at MRG and the summit lift is a single chair – very retro.
 The Mad River Valley has a classic Vermont town with charming inns like The Pitcher Inn and The Inn at Round Barn Farm, quaint covered bridges and country stores galore.